schwarrior/tree-walking-lab/README.md

 # Introduction

-A playground to experiment with different algorithms for navigating and recusing through object chains
+An prototype algorithm for navigating and recusing through object chains.
+Written in TypeScript.

 # ASCII Art